MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/access-control/role-based-access-control.md

 Kusto uses a role-based access control (RBAC) model in which [principals](/azure/data-explorer/kusto/management/access-control/referencing-security-principals) get access to resources based on their assigned roles.
 Roles are defined for a specific cluster, database, table, external table, materialized view, or function.
 When defined for a cluster, the role applies to all databases in the cluster.
 When defined for a database, the role applies to all entities in the database.

 Azure Resource Manager (ARM) permissions, such as being a subscription owner or a cluster owner, grant access to resources in the control plane.
 However, to access data within a Kusto resource, you need the data plane permissions outlined in this document.
 Data plane permissions are separate from control plane permissions and specifically govern operations within Kusto resources.
+For more information, see [Azure control plane and data plane](/azure/azure-resource-manager/management/control-plane-and-data-plane).

 > [!NOTE]
 > ARM permissions are required for actions in the control plane.
 For example, to delete a database, you must have at least **Contributor** permissions on the cluster.
 To assign ARM permissions, see [Assign Azure roles using the Azure portal](/azure/role-based-access-control/role-assignments-portal).